AndrenaAlexandre/cryptoNews/ReadMe.md

 2. Layout and user functionality
--
+---- 80% done with user functionality

 3. M.V.P

     *Provide the following:
-    - Pull and display API data : Breaking News
+    - Pull and display API data : Breaking News /done
-    - Filter by video/article
+    - Filter by video/article /not done yet
-    - Filter by ticker symbols and display
+    - Filter by ticker symbols and display / done
-    - Build out all pages: For buttons
+    - Build out all pages with buttons / 80% done
-    - All buttons wworking and navigates to designated page
+    - All buttons working and navigates to designated page / 80%
     -